scionproto-contrib/jpan/doc/Design.md

     Otherwise we can (as proposed in JEP 373) wrap around an old DatagramSocket and use the nio implementation only when it is available (running on JDK 15 or later).
     See also deprecation note: https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/net/DatagramSocket.html#setDatagramSocketImplFactory(java.net.DatagramSocketImplFactory)
+- Implementation using DatagramSocketImpl is also not possible because it does not allow overriding getRemoteAddress() etc. These methods should return the address of the remote end host.
+  The only viable solution appears to be to reimplement DatagramSocket.

 - **Copy buffers?** We copy a packet's data array to a new DatagramPacket for the user.
   The alternative would be to use offset/length, however, this would not be really